Sarah627/Java_miniatures/README.md

               greeting = "Hi";
               System.out.println(greeting); ///prints Hi

-      - You just changed the reference to another object has the value `Hi`, you didn't actually change the value of greeting.
+      - You’re not changing the value of greeting directly; instead, you’re changing the reference to another object that has the value "Hi".

       ![String pool example](/images/String%20pool.png)